 Massachusetts prohibits employers from requesting or requiring applicants and employees to take lie detector tests.
 A notice to this effect must be included on employment applications.
-Further, effective as of July 1 2018 as part of the pay equity law, employers will not be permitted to ask the wage and salary history of job applicants.
+Further, effective July 1 2018 as part of the pay equity law, employers are not permitted to ask the wage and salary history of job applicants.

 Wage and hour